enzoforreal/project-crypto-blockchain/README.md

-a block chain and a crypto to interact with a game under construction
+# A block chain and a crypto to interact with a game under construction